-The Western Sydney Amateur Astronomy Group (WSAAG) is a group of fun loving amateur astronomers in the western suburbs of Sydney, Australia.
+The Western Sydney Amateur Astronomy Group (WSAAG) is a group of enthusiastic and dedicated amateur astronomers based in the western suburbs of Sydney, NSW, Australia.

 WSAAG provides a focus for people interested in astronomy to meet, do astronomy and have fun.
 Members come from all walks of life and have a diverse range of interests, some have telescopes and some don't.